LinusCDE/GPSTie/README.md

 This app can share a gps location to multiple smartphones in the same (wifi-)network who will be able to mock the received location a theirs using the location mocking feature (in the android developer settings).

-## Disclaimer

-To receive the location of this app you just have to connect to the app.
-The communiation doesn't requiere any authentification nor is it encrypted yet!
-So be aware who can access your network.

 ## Tinkering

 This app sends and receives the location as a stream of json objects.
 Since this app is under the MIT-License, you can easily receive the location or send custom ones using a simple client/server script/program.